FernRemes/FernRemes/README.md

 **Degree**
  - Associate of Arts in Computer Science @ El Paso Community College
- - Bachelors of Computer Science @ University of Texas at El Paso
+ - Bachelor's of Science in Computer Science @ University of Texas at El Paso
 ---

 <div align="left">